shreyash0502/ETL_crypto/README.md

 >
 > unit_testing.py: Executed by the unit_testing.bat for entering into the console application for unit testing purposes(explained later in detail).
 >
 > config.py: contains the host, user and password necessary for database connection.
-(USER MUST UPDATE THIS INFORMATION WITH THEIR DETAILS).

 #### 2) SQLqueries-> This folder contains the sql queries stored in the form of .sql files.
 A total of 4 files whose details are described below:
 >  cryptoTableCreation.sql: By running this SQL query, we can create the "cryptos" table structure which will later store all the crypo names.